junemel610/Wood-Detection/README.md

 The application will:
 - Initialize both cameras at 1280x720 resolution
-- Display combined view of top and bottom cameras
+- Display combined view of top and bottom cameras (resized to 852x480 for optimal viewing on 1080p screens)
 - Show detection status and confidence scores
 - Save frames to `captured_frames/` directory